jeremyfourna/warehouse-path/README.md

 Show the picker path in a warehouse based on the warehouse configuration

+## Structure

+### script.js

+This your file where you create your warehouse, your picker tour and all the stuff you want to try...

+### pickerTour.js

+This file contains all the functions used to draw or calculate the tour of a picker in a warehouse

+### warehouseDisplay.js

+This file contains all the functions used to draw or create a warehouse with the configuration you wish

 ## Reading list and useful websites

 * https://simple.wikipedia.org/wiki/Travelling_salesman_problem